KevinKGifford/book3/src/hackathons/twitter/index.md

 Our team came up with the following interesting events:

+1. Has observed a tweet about either the 'Kremlin' or 'Putin' (contributed by Kevin Gifford)

+  (Both the actions of Vladimir Putin and the Kremlin are of political interest)

-1. Has observed .... ? contributed by (Name)
+1. Has observed .... ? (contributed by Will Farmer)

   (one sentence justification why this event is interesting)

-1. Has observed .... ? contributed by (Name)
+1. Has observed .... ? (contributed by Parker Illig)

   (one sentence justification why this event is interesting)

-1. Has observed .... ? contributed by (Name)
+1. Has observed .... ? (contributed by Robery Kendl)

   (one sentence justification why this event is interesting)

-(add more until you hit N where N is the number of people on your team)
+1. Has observed .... ? (contributed by Andrew Krodinger)

+  (one sentence justification why this event is interesting)

+1. Has observed .... ? (contributed by John Raesly)

+  (one sentence justification why this event is interesting)